-Deliverable 1 Recipient will use federal grant funds to procure Camera Color Pico (4) NTSC for law enforcement.
+Deliverable 1 Recipient will use federal grant funds to procure helicopter flight training device.
 Minimum Performance Criteria: Performance will be the procurement and receipt of goods/services purchased.
 Financial Consequences: This is a cost reimbursement deliverable.
 Only those items purchased and received will be eligible for payment.
-Deliverable Price: Total payments for this deliverable will be approximately \$2,635.00 Deliverable 2 Recipient will use federal grant funds to procure a Tactical COFDM Plug & amp; Play Kit 1.15-1.3 GHZ.
-Minimum Performance Criteria: Performance will be the procurement and receipt of goods/services purchased.
-Financial Consequences: This is a cost reimbursement deliverable.
-Only those items purchased and received will be eligible for payment.
-Deliverable Price: Total payments for this deliverable will be approximately \$39,083.00
+Deliverable Price: Total payments for this deliverable will be approximately \$50,000.00